vburckhardt/markdown-llm-corrector/README.md

 This tool processes markdown files, correcting errors and inconsistencies using Large Language Model (LLM).

-While still being fine-tuned, the tool provides relatively 'usable' results, as seen in the samples section below.
+While still undergoing refinement, the tool produces relatively 'usable' results, as demonstrated in the samples section below.

 ## LLM Model

 The current version leverages the LLAMA 2-70B chat model through IBM WatsonX.
-The tool is built using [langchain](https://python.langchain.com/docs/get_started/introduction).
-The design based on langchain makes it easy to target other LLMs in the future.
+The tool is built using [Langchain](https://python.langchain.com/docs/get_started/introduction).
+The design based on Langchain makes it easy to target other LLMs in the future.

 ## Samples